-If you input notes in the Home Notes section of the app, everyone who's a member of your shared home will be able to see the notes.
-You can set ground rules (hello, Airbnb hosts), let your kids know you popped out to get groceries, or troll your significant other — the choice is yours.
+Home Notes are a little like the dry-erase board on the fridge or the guest book in an Airbnb location.
+If you add Home Notes to the Home app, everyone who's a member of your shared home will be able to see the notes.
+You can set ground rules (hello, Airbnb hosts), let your kids know you popped out to get groceries, store HomeKit accessory codes, or troll your significant other — the choice is yours.

 "When I leave the house, turn off my bedroom lights and turn up the thermostat."

 "If my smoke detector senses smoke, turn on all my lights and set them to red."